mbaksh01/OOP-Assignment2/README.md

 A web API project which can be used to perform CRUD operations on movie objects.
 Also supports CRUD operations for rating movies.

+## Class Diagram

+Find a draw.io class diagram file in the `Assests` folder of this project.

 ## Evaluation of the role of object-oriented programming

 OOP features used include inheritance, abstraction and the use of objects and classes.